Skip to content

 The Tragically Hip: Song #8- Courage (for Hugh McLennan).

 This is one post in a series.
-Each post will focus on one song by The Tragically Hip, a Canadian rock n’ roll band.
+Each post will focus on one song by the Canadian rock n’ roll band The Tragically Hip.
 I am a fan, not an expert.
-The thoughts expressed in these posts are my own, with the following two exceptions: I have drawn inspiration and knowledge from a book entitled, The Never Ending Present by Michael Barclay.
-I have, also, learned much from a website dedicated to Hip fans, entitled The Hip Museum.
+The thoughts expressed in these posts are my own, with the following two exceptions: I have drawn inspiration and knowledge from a book entitled The Never Ending Present by Michael Barclay.
+I have also learned much from a website dedicated to Hip fans entitled The Hip Museum.
 I will give credit to either source when applicable.

 I have been to a few Hip shows in person.
 Whenever “Courage” starts up, the crowd always goes wild and there is lots of singing along and dancing in the aisles to accompany the song’s lyrics.
 However, this song is one of those examples of audiences not really understanding what the song is all about and not really caring anyway.

 (#HM) Hugh MacLennan was one of the most respected authors that Canada has ever produced.
-He is best known for his books, Two Solitudes and Barometer Rising.
+He is best known for his books Two Solitudes and Barometer Rising.
 Initially, his desire to write stories about Canada was mocked and ridiculed as being overly provincial.
 Who would ever want to hear stories about this place?
 Well, evidently, many people did and, as a result, MacLennan is rightfully credited as being one of the authors who helped to establish our literary culture in Canada.
 But, like many writers, MacLennan suffered through periods of self-doubt and depression.
 He wondered if his life’s work had any meaning.
 It was only later on in his life that he began to appreciate what, in fact, he had managed to accomplish.

 “There’s no simple explanation